 Yes, you can, pull poison ivy with gloves, but we recommend you dress in fully protective gear, as described above.

 How to get rid of poison ivy fast

-Apply it following the instructions on the label.
+Always apply a herbicide according to the instructions on the label.
 Keep an eye on the area in case poison ivy starts to creep back, in which case you’ll have to repeat the procedure.

 How to get rid of poison ivy without killing other plants